Here’s Everything You Should Know About the Supplementary Retirement Scheme (SRS) Account

 Retirement age (62) & after None 50% of withdrawal amount

-8. Should I open SRS Account?
-Is it worth it?
+8. Should I Open an SRS Account?
+Is It Worth It?

 Unlike, say, signing up for a new credit card, opening an SRS account is a serious long-term commitment.
 The penalties for early withdrawal are not to be sniffed at.
 You should have a long hard think about whether you’re willing to lock in your money until retirement just for a few vouchers and several hundreds of dollars in tax relief.

-If you do participate in SRS, you must invest your SRS funds in something or other.
+If you participate in SRS, you must invest your SRS funds in something or another.
 Otherwise, leaving it as cash in your SRS account is like asking inflation to come and makan your hard-earned money.

-Note that the Supplementary Retirement Scheme is NOT the only way you can plan for retirement.
+Note that the Supplementary Retirement Scheme is NOT the only way to plan for retirement.

-To conclude, the key reason to participate in SRS is for tax reliefs and nothing else.
-So you owe it to yourself to do the math beforehand to figure out just how much money the tax relief will save you, and whether it’s worth it.
+To conclude, the key reason to participate in the SRS is for tax reliefs and nothing else.
+So you owe it to yourself to do the maths beforehand to figure out just how much money the tax relief will save you, and whether it’s worth it.

 Know someone who should learn about SRS tax reliefs?
 Share this article with them.